Visual Privacy Protection via Mapping Distortion: Introduction

-In this paper, we propose mapping distortion protection (MDP) and its augmentation-based extension (AugMDP).
-Our approaches aim at exploring a new possible way to protect the visual privacy in classification tasks by distorting the ground-truth one-to-one mapping between the image and its label.
-In other words, for a specific image in the modified dataset, its provided label does not match what the image looks like.
-For example, in the modified dataset, which contains only distorted mapping, a dog-like image may be labeled as the car.
+To address this problem, we propose a mapping distortion based protection (MDP) and its augmentation-based extension (AugMDP).
+Our approaches aim at exploring a new possible way to protect the visual privacy by distorting the ground-truth mapping between the image and its label.
+In other words, for a specific image in the modified dataset generated by the proposed method, its provided label does not match what the image truly is.
 In this way, we can still protect the privacy when the dataset is leaked, under the condition that the hacker has no prior knowledge of the ground-truth mapping.
-Besides, models that use the modified dataset for training can still achieve good generalization on the standard test set, which guarantees the utility of the private dataset.
+Besides, models trained with the modified dataset can still achieve good performance on the benign testing set, which guarantees the utility of the generated dataset.

-The mechanism behind MDP is that DNNs utilize lots of unstable yet useful features such as texture, as discussed in \cite{texture_1, texture_2}.
-It is precisely by hiding the information of the target image in the modified image that DNNs can learn the ground-truth relation even when the provided mapping is distorted.
-As such, companies can protect visual privacy by only storing the modified dataset instead of the original one with sensitive ground-truth mapping on their servers.
+Specifically, the modified image is generated by minimizing the distance with a random image with the provided label in the feature space.
+The mechanism behind MDP is that the DNNs utilize lots of unstable yet useful features such as texture, as discussed in \cite{texture_1, texture_2, ilyas2019adversarial}.
+It is precisely by hiding the information of the given label in the modified image that DNNs can learn the ground-truth relation even when the provided mapping seems to be distorted.
+Besides, MDP has two extra latent advantages, including \textbf{(1)} The hackers can hardly realize the incorrectness of the dataset since the perturbation in the modified image is invisible. \textbf{(2)} The leakage can be detected if the specific distorted mapping appears.

-In addition to protecting data privacy, MDP has two extra latent advantages as follows: 1) The hackers may be insensible of the correctness of the dataset, and it is hard to denoise the modified dataset without prior knowledge even if they are aware of the distorted mapping.
-2) The leak can be detected if someone applies the distorted mapping provided in the modified dataset.

-The main contributions of our work can be summarized as follows: 1) We propose a novel privacy protection method, dubbed mapping distortion protection (MDP), by modifying the ground-truth relation between image and the corresponding label.
-2) An augmentation-based extension (AugMDP) is proposed, which further enhances the performance.
-3) Extensive experiments are conducted, which verifies the feasibility and effectiveness of the proposed method.
+The main contributions of our work can be summarized as follows: \textbf{(1)} We explore a novel angle of privacy protection by modifying the ground-truth relation between image and its corresponding label. \textbf{(2)} We provide a simple yet effective method, the MDP, and its augmentation-based extension (AugMDP) for privacy protection. \textbf{(3)} Extensive experiments are conducted, which verifies the feasibility and effectiveness of our privacy protection method.